-The Company may be involved, in the normal course of business, in legal, regulatory and arbitration proceedings concerning matters arising in connection with the conduct of its operations.
-These include proceedings specific to the Company, as well as proceedings generally applicable to business practices in the industries in which it operates.
-Uncertain economic conditions, volatility in the financial markets, and significant recently enacted financial reform legislation may increase the likelihood that clients and other persons or regulators may present or threaten legal claims or that regulators increase the scope or frequency of examinations of the Company or the financial services industry generally.
+The Company may be involved in the normal course of business in legal, regulatory, and arbitration proceedings, including class actions, concerning matters arising in connection with the conduct of its operations.
+These include proceedings specific to the Company as well as proceedings applicable to business practices in the industries in which it operates.
+Uncertain economic conditions, heightened and sustained volatility in the financial markets and significant financial reform legislation may increase the likelihood that clients and other persons or regulators may present or threaten legal claims or that regulators increase the scope or frequency of examinations of the Company or the financial services industry generally.